-Closing the Achievement Engagement

 The College creates the Office of Community Engagement to take Montgomery College beyond the campus and into the community through Community Engagement Centers, partnerships with nonprofits, events, regular communication, and grass roots outreach.
 The office's primary job is to help under-served and underrepresented communities connect with Montgomery College.

-January 2014

-The Office of Community

-July 2014 Academic Restructure Dr. Pollard approves an academic restructuring plan in March 2014 that would take effect in July 2014.
-The plan was crafted by nearly 200 faculty and staff representatives, chosen by their governance groups and the academic deans, who collaborated to restructure the College's academic units to enhance collegewide consistency and cooperation, and support. student success
+Dr. Pollard approves an academic restructuring plan in March 2014 that would take effect in July 2014.
+The plan was crafted by nearly 200 faculty and staff representatives, chosen by their governance groups and the academic deans, who collaborated to restructure the College's academic units to enhance collegewide consistency and cooperation, and support student success.